jagennath-hari/SpatialFusion-LM/README.md

 | Mono+   | 126.1               | 7.87    | 4460 MiB  |
 | Stereo  | 292.5               | 3.35    | 2126 MiB  |

+## 🤝 Contributing

+I welcome pull requests and suggestions!
+If you want to add a new dataset, model backend, or visualization utility, open an issue or fork this repo!

 ## 📖 Citation
 If you found this code/work to be useful in your own research, please considering citing the following:
 ```bibtex